-2.12.5 Debt Recovery - Collection of Overdue Rates
+Debt Recovery - Collection of Overdue Rates

-Council makes every effort to contact ratepayers at their correct address, but it is the ratepayers' responsibility to properly advise Council of their contact details.
-Section 122 of the Local Government Act 2020 requires the purchaser of property, or their agents to notify Council by way of notices of acquisition.
+Council makes every effort to contact ratepayers at their correct address but it is the ratepayers' responsibility to properly advise Council of their contact details.
+Amendments to The Act require the purchaser of property, or their agents to notify Council by way of notices of acquisition.

-If an account becomes overdue, Council has established procedures and guidelines for the collection of the debt.
+In the event that an account becomes overdue, Council has established procedures and guidelines for the collection of the debt.
 This creates a consistent approach to debt collection and ensures that all ratepayers are treated equally and fairly.